ixdy/containerregistry/README.md

                         Supports fully-qualified tag or digest references.
   --directory DIRECTORY
                         Where to save the image's files.
+  --platform PLATFORM   Which platform image to pull for multi-platform manifest
+                        lists.
+Formatted as os/arch.
   --stderrthreshold STDERRTHRESHOLD
                         Write log events at or above this level to stderr.
 ```